Moulton, Northamptonshire: Amenities

-The local Co-op store was run by the Moulton Co-operative Society, an independent society and one of Britain's smallest until its merger with Midlands Co-operative Society in 2009.
+The local Co-Op store was run by the Moulton Co-operative Society, an independent society and one of Britain's smallest until its merger with Midlands Co-operative Society in 2009.

-Moulton is home to a number of pubs including the iconic Cardigan Arms, The Telegraph, The Artichoke, a working men's club.
-Moulton also contains, on its fringe, the Northampton Fire and Rescue Service Headquarters.
+Moulton is home to a number of pubs including the iconic Cardigan Arms, The Telegraph, The Artichoke, and a working men's club.

+Moulton also contains, on its fringe, the Northampton Fire and Rescue Service Headquarters, located on Moulton Way next to Smurfit Kappa and near Moulton Park.

 Geology

 The geology of Moulton is based on sedimentary rocks known as Oolite.
 Cornbrash, Inferior and Great Oolite rocks have dictated that the soils of Moulton are predominantly sands and clays, but small quantities of ironstone may be found.
 This ironstone was used extensively for construction of buildings in and outside of Moulton.
 Moulton's elevation lies at 400–600 ft above sea level and the nature of the soil means that it is relatively free of flooding and drains well without becoming too dry.
 The alluvial nature of the soil means that it is fertile and can be used to grow a wide range of plants.